DataScienceForGood/TaxationInequality/README.md

 In `/code/python_gis_environment.yml` is a `YAML` file, for use in configuring a `conda` environment.
 I strongly recommend you install `conda` and use this environment file to configure an environment.
 We can all maintain a consistent configuration in this way.

 ### Configuring conda
-Use the command `conda env create -f environment.yml` to create an environment
+Use the command `conda env create -f code/python_gis_environment.yml` to create an environment that includes Python 3.6, as well as all required libraries for analysing GIS data.

-If you require extra libraries, install them using `conda install` and then export a new environment file:
-`conda env export > python_gis_environment.yml`
+If you require extra libraries, install them using `conda install` and then export a new environment file with the command `conda env export > python_gis_environment.yml`.
+Then commit the new environment, and let everyone in the Slack channel know.